 The school enjoys strong community support.
 An active Parents’ Association is involved in fundraising for those extra things.

 An enrolment scheme is in place to avoid overcrowding.
-There is a waiting list particularly at the new entrant level and Year 7.
+There is a large waiting list.

 The girls receive a rounded education with a focus on numeracy and literacy.
 There is a strong emphasis on the “Arts”.